willitscale/solidity-util/README.md

 ## split(string) : string[]

-Splits a string into an array of smaller strings based off a delimiter
+Splits a string into an array of smaller strings based off a delimiter.

 ```
     function split() {